-Here are some of the books that I have read and recommend related to the subject: –
+Here are some books I have read and recommend related to the subject: –

 - Rude Awakening: Perils, Pitfalls, and Hard Truths of the Spiritual Path – P. T. Milberger

-During the writing of this book I was able to research the following material.
+During the writing of this article, I researched the following material.

 - Spiritual Bypassing in the Contemporary Mindfulness Movement – Carla Sherrell & Judith Simmer-Brown – Naropa University

 So that is it for me.
 I hope you found this useful.
-Would love to hear if you have experienced any of the above practices on your spiritual journey.
+I would love to hear if you have experienced any of the above practices on your spiritual journey .
 The list I have shared above is not exhaustive.